 Draw Up Your Fire Escape Plan

 Get everyone together and draw up a plan of your house, including all the exits and smoke alarms.
 Putting it on paper is essential if you have children, so they can easily refer back to it and be confident they’ll know what to do.
-Locate two ways out of every room using either windows or doors, mark it on the plan, and go into each room to visualise it so everyone is clear.
+Locate two ways out of every room using windows or doors, mark it on the plan, and go into each room to visualise it so everyone is clear.

 Check and Clear Escape Routes